solana-foundation/developer-content/content/guides/token-extensions/transfer-hook.md

-Since here we are increasing a counter whenever the token is transferred we need to make sure that the transfer hook instruction can only be called during a transfer.
-Otherwise someone could just call the transfer hook instruction directly and mess up our counter.
+Since here we are increasing a counter whenever the token is transferred we need to make sure that the transfer hook instruction can only be called during a transfer, otherwise someone could just call the transfer hook instruction directly and mess up our counter.
 This is a check you should probably add to any of your transfer hooks just to be sure.